schrumbo/bax/README.md

 - `/bax highlight add <name>` - Add entity name to list
 - `/bax highlight remove <name>` - Remove entity name from list
 - `/bax highlight list` - Show all highlighted entity names
-- `/bax highlight clear` - Clear all highlights
+- `/bax highlight clear` - Clear all highlight
+- `/bax petswap` - use whilst holding a pet to set the pet for petswap

 ---